elixir-europe/rdmkit/pages/your_problem/licensing.md

 Licensing is an important aspect of meeting the R (reusable) principle in FAIR data management.
 As part of the publication process, you need to decide under which licence the data is released.

 ### Considerations
-* If you are producing a data set and make it available to others, you should be explicit about what others are allowed to do with this.
+* If you are producing a dataset and make it available to others, you should be explicit about what others are allowed to do with this.
 A document describing that is called a licence.
-* If you are re-using a data set that comes from somewhere, you will want to have a licence that explains what you can do with it.
-Without a licence, reusing a data set could be setting you up for legal trouble.
+* If you are reusing a dataset that comes from somewhere, you will want to have a licence that explains what you can do with it.
+Without a licence, reusing a dataset could be setting you up for legal trouble.
 * Note that different interpretations of copyright laws think differently about copyrights on data.
 Under some jurisdictions, some data is explicitly not subject to copyrights.
 An example is data describing the earth under the laws of the United States of America.
 Copyright law specifies that it only applies to a "creative work", and arguably, just collecting data does not have sufficiently creative steps to claim copyrights.
   * Relying on this as a reuser of data, however, is dangerous.
 Look for a license and apply it.
-  * As a data producer you should be aware that you may not be able to uphold licence restrictions in court, because it may be decided that the data set is not copyrightable in the first place.
+  * As a data producer you should be aware that you may not be able to uphold licence restrictions in court, because it may be decided that the dataset is not copyrightable in the first place.
 It is therefore best to apply a permissive licence, not asserting strong copyrights.
 * Be sure of data ownership before publishing data.
   * Are there rights belonging to a third party?